From the Manse. Dear Friends,

 As people have caught a vision, thought positively and seen things through God’s eyes, then things have been done!
 So, I encourage you over these coming days to be thinking and praying about what it is God may be calling us to do or inviting us to share in.
 And to share those ideas.

 Let us continue to think on those things that are pure, lovely and admirable and to seek God’s will and God’s way for us, trusting that God can fulfil his purposes in us, even now!

 We continue to pray for and remember those who have recently lost loved ones.

 We continue to pray for those living in residential homes and we pray for those who are unable to come to worship due to ill health or mobility problems.

 We give thanks for The work carried out in our church over the last two months and, upon completion, we look forward to moving back into the Church for Sunday worship.

 We are particularly thankful for those church members who have coordinated all this work, liaising amongst a number of specialists, and providers of the various services that we have required, in order to get the work done and the cleaning up afterwards.

 We also pray for Our Minister, Debbie, and the other Circuit Staff.
-The needs of the Circuit, the Circuit Stewards and individual churches in the Circuit and the issues that face the Circuit in the coming year 2019.
+The needs of the Circuit, the Circuit Stewards and individual churches in the Circuit and the issues that face the Circuit.